Who Are MOPS?

 drawing every mom (and her family) one step closer to Jesus.

 MOPS KIDS are our children.
 While moms are enjoying a morning of refreshing, children are being cared for in a loving environment called MOPS KIDS.
 They are divided into age-appropriate groups and are involved in planned activities such as games, stories, crafts, music, and physical play.
 All of our MOPS KIDS workers have been carefully screened by both LNBC MOPS Leaders and LNBC Staff.

-MOPS Meetings are held twice a month on Thursdays starting in September continuing through May.
-MOPS begins with brunch at 9:45AM in the LNBC Fellowship Hall.
+MOPS Meetings are held on the 1st and 3rd Thursday on the month starting in September continuing through May.
+MOPS begins with brunch at 9:30AM in the LNBC Fellowship Hall.

 Never let the fire go out … When you hope, be joyful.
 When you suffer, be patient.
 When you pray, be faithful.
 Share with God’s people who are in need.
 Welcome others into your homes. – Romans 12:11-13 (NIrV 1998)

 Fire is a tool utilized only by human beings.
 Since the beginning of time, humans have congregated around its warmth for light, protection and company.
 Every other creature on the planet fears fire, but we’ve been given the unique ability to harness it, to use its power to improve our lives.
 Not only that, but poets and artists have used fire to describe the God-given spark that wakes us up in the morning and fuels our purpose and passion.
 Whatever the context, fire is not to be ignored.

 Sisters, this is a year we will tend the fire in our hearts.